 This period gave birth to many structural masterpieces and provided the world with iconic paintings such as The Vitruvian Man.
 Paintings such as: The Mona Lisa and The Last Supper were all crafted by Leonardo in the Renaissance period, additionally, many structural designs including a helicopter-like flying device, a parachute, and a battle tank design which were well ahead of their time at this stage but lacked the modern materials were also drawings created by Leonardo.

 The Renaissance period was truly a time for creating ideas and crafting masterpiece drawings.
+Most followers of Renaissance draughtsman will be well aware of Albrecht Durer's Praying Hands drawing which some consider to be the most famous drawing from this period.

 Leonardo Da Vinci’s Vitruvian Man is based on the work by Vitruvius.
 Vitruvius is considered to be Rome’s first ever recorded architect.